shawn-sterling/graphios/README.md

 }
 </pre>

 (4) Optional: If you don't want PNP4NAGIOS to ever see perfdata for checks that Graphios is exporting data for, you can modify the ~/etc/nagios/conf.d/pnp4nagios.cfg command lines to remove data with a grep.
-In the below case, we grep out a specific string to remove perfdata.
-This involves a little move moving around of files, but nothing excessive.
+In the below case, we grep out a specific string (GRAPHITEPREFIX\:\:lustre) to remove perfdata containing that string.
+This involves a little move moving around of files, but nothing excessive and stops PNP4NAGIOS from trying to genearte RRD files with that data.

 <pre>
 define command{